Partners

 The United Nations provides the E-Government Development Index, which is used in Pulse as a proxy for local-content.

 World IPv6 Launch provides data related to IPv6 deployment aggregated from multiple data sources.
-As part of that effort, Akamai, Facebook and Google provide data related to IPv6 deployment aggregated network.
+As part of that effort, Akamai, Facebook and Google provide data related to IPv6 deployment aggregated by network.
 Akamai, Facebook and Google also provide a source of data related to IPv6 deployment aggregated by country.

 W3Techs provide data related to the use of various technologies on the web.
 We use their data in our analysis of market concentration.